stata2r/stata2r.github.io/src/extras/README.md

 </div>
 </div>

-Create a new variable by group:
+Create a new variable by group.

 <div class="code--container">
 <div>